preciofishbone/OmniaFx/docs/tutorials/omnia-learn/README.md

 - ## [Call Omnia APIs externally](./call-apis-externally#call-omnia-apis-externally)

-    This tutorial shows you how to call Omnia apis externally with client credentials.
+    This tutorial shows you how to call Omnia APIs externally with client credentials.

 # WCM Fx